ZhengXL2/V2X-PER/README.md

 ## 🙏 Acknowledgements

+## 🙏 Acknowledgements

 This project builds upon the efforts of the open-source community.
 We sincerely thank the authors and contributors of the following projects that inspired or supported our work:

-- The codebase is partially based on [CoAlign](https://github.com/yifanlu0227/CoAlign),
+- The codebase is partially based on [CoAlign](https://github.com/yifanlu0227/CoAlign), a strong baseline for pose-aware cooperative perception.

 We also gratefully acknowledge the broader research community working on multi-agent cooperative perception and V2X systems.

 If you find this project helpful in your research, please consider citing our work and giving a ⭐️ to support ongoing development.